microsoft/TemplateStudio/README.md

 # Windows Template Studio

-Windows Template Studio (WinTS) is a Visual Studio 2019 Extension that accelerates the creation of new Universal Windows Platform (UWP) and Windows Presentation Foundation (WPF .NET Core 3.1) apps using a wizard-based experience.
+Windows Template Studio (WinTS) is a Visual Studio 2019 Extension that accelerates the creation of new Universal Windows Platform (UWP), Windows Presentation Foundation (WPF .NET Core 3.1) and Project Reunion (Desktop with WinUI 3) apps using a wizard-based experience.
 The resulting project is well-formed, readable code that incorporates great development features while implementing proven patterns and best practices.
 Sprinkled throughout the generated code we have links to documentation to provide useful insights.
-WinTS supports creating UWP apps in C# or VB.Net and WPF (.NET Core 3.1) apps in C#.
+WinTS supports creating UWP apps in C# or VB.Net, WPF (.NET Core 3.1) apps in C# and Project Reunion apps in C# and C++ for Desktop and UWP.

 ![Windows Template Studio UWP screenshot](./docs/resources/getting-started/WTS%20-%20Project%20Type.png)